Simulation Study of the Space Charge Limit in Heavy-ion Synchrotrons: Introduction

 \section{Introduction}

-The SIS100 heavy ion synchrotron \cite{Spiller2020a} is designed for the production of high intensity heavy ion and proton beams at medium energies.
+The SIS100 heavy-ion synchrotron \cite{Spiller2020a} is designed for the production of high-intensity heavy-ion and proton beams at medium energies.
 The SIS100 with a circumference of \SI{1080}{\meter} and \SI{100}{\tesla\meter} rigidity will be the main synchrotron of the new Facility for Antiproton and Ion Research (FAIR).
-Key components of the synchrotron are the fast-ramping superconducting magnets (with up to \SI{4}{\tesla/\second}), enabling short cycles, as well as dedicated rf cavities for bunch compression, enabling the extraction of a single short (\SI{50}{\nano\second}) ion bunch at the end of the cycle.
+Key components of the synchrotron are the fast-ramping superconducting magnets (with up to \SI{4}{\tesla/\second}), enabling short cycles, as well as dedicated RF cavities for bunch compression, enabling the extraction of a single short (\SI{50}{\nano\second}) ion bunch at the end of the cycle.

 The magnet systems are currently in production, with all the dipole magnets already tested successfully, showing the required high precision in field quality.
-The availability of a full SIS100 magnet error model with nonlinear field distortions measured up to 10th order enables realistic predictions of the SIS100 performance with space charge.
-Series production of the quadrupole magnets is currently ongoing with more than ten percent having been tested already, which warrants a realistic prediction for the full series.
+The availability of a full SIS100 magnet error model with nonlinear field distortions measured up to 10${}^\text{th}$ order enables realistic predictions of the SIS100 performance with space charge.
+First results based on a transversely linear space charge model have been reported in Sec.\ 6 of Ref.~\citealp{jinst-sis100-losses}.
+Series production of the quadrupole magnets is currently ongoing \cite{borisov:ipac2021-tupab383} with more than fifteen percent having been tested already, which warrants a realistic prediction for the full series.

-The main beam loss mechanism expected for intense heavy ion beams in SIS100 at injection energy -- besides charge stripping of such intermediate charge state ions -- is space charge induced resonance crossing.
-For proton and light ion beams space charge is expected to be the main intensity limitation at injection energy and for bunch compression \cite{yuan2018} at top-energy.
-In the case of (intermediate charge state) heavy ions, the tolerance for space charge induced beam loss is determined by the effectiveness of the vacuum system to stabilise the residual gas pressure against desorption due to the lost particles.
+The main beam loss mechanism expected for intense heavy-ion beams in SIS100 at injection energy -- besides charge stripping of such intermediate charge state ions -- is space-charge-induced resonance crossing.
+For proton and light-ion beams space charge is expected to be the main intensity limitation at injection energy and for bunch compression \cite{yuan2018} at top energy.
+In the case of (intermediate charge state) heavy-ions, the tolerance for space-charge-induced beam loss is determined by the effectiveness of the vacuum system to stabilise the residual gas pressure against desorption due to the lost particles.
 In addition, and for all ions, beam loss has to remain below certain threshold values to avoid activation and subsequent component damage.
-A beam loss budget of $5\%$ for the injection plateau and intermediate charge state heavy-ions is considered as tolerable \cite{Spiller2020a}.
+A beam loss budget of $5\%$ for the injection plateau and intermediate-charge-state heavy ions is considered as tolerable \cite{Spiller2020a}.
 Dedicated collimation systems for absorbing `halo' losses caused by stripping and space charge are foreseen in SIS100 \cite{Strasik2015}.